Hirosvk/slack_ttt/docs/reflection.md

 ## Achievement

 ## Failures
+I hard coded the token during development and push it onto GitHub.
+Quickly fixed it.
+My lack of production experience showed.

 ## How do I want to be managed?
 I want to strike a good balance between guidance and independence with my manager.
 I consider myself to be a flexible team player, and I am open to different styles of management.
 It can get frustrating for me when expectations are not clear, and it leads to misunderstanding.
 I'm fine with my manager telling me, for example, that I have not earned his trust.

 ## How do I work with colleagues?
+I am flexible.
+I just want to make expectations clear.

 ## Producing quality work

 ## Questions
 - Can you give me a very brief overview of what Slacks' architecture looks like?
 What app server do you use?
 How much do you own as Slack?

 - Can you tell me about the application engineering team?
 How many people?
 What is unique about the team besides what they build?

 - How does your current role fulfill your professional goal?

+- Why does Slack choose so many different frameworks, and how the decisions is made?
+What are downsides of using so many different languages?
+I heard that some people use, for example, Node.js for backend to unify their framework in web application.

+- Are there anything that I did exceptionally well, or anything major that I missed?

+- such a short amount of time to fix.
+How does it work?